 The easy answer for most home coffee brewing is 2 Tbsp.
-(10 g) per 6 oz of water.
+(10 g) of ground coffee beans per 6 oz of water.
 A standard coffee measure should be 2 Tbsp (1/8 cup = 10 g) .
 Be warned some coffee equipment deviates from the 2 Tbsp. standard.
 Some are even as small as 1 Tbsp.

 The correct answer at the end of the day is: Whatever works best for you.
 If you try any instructions or guidelines online or from the “experts” and it tastes worse for you, then simply disregard it.
 Your coffee is yours to enjoy, not for some self-righteous snob to judge.

 How Much Coffee for 12 Cups

 Here are the recommended measures for some top brands:

 - BrewSense Drip Coffee Maker KF7150BK – 12 tablespoons (5g/each) per 12 cups (60 fl. oz)

 - Hamilton Beach CoffeeMaker 46202C – 12 tablespoons (5g/each) per 12 cups (60 fl. oz)

 - Mr. Coffee Coffee Maker – 9 tablespoons (5g/each) per 12 cups (60 fl. oz)